-Withdrawal symptoms typically last for several days and are managed by a combination of medications, therapy, and holistic remedies.
+Withdrawal symptoms typically last for several days.
+However, with a combination of medications, therapy, and holistic remedies, we can help you manage the withdrawal process safely.
 MDMA withdrawal causes intense enough symptoms to make it difficult to detox without relapsing.
 Once you complete detox, an outpatient or inpatient treatment center can help guide you through the early recovery process and increase your chances of sustaining long-term sobriety and abstinence.

 Addiction and substance abuse problems can cause damaging consequences.
 Addiction also makes it difficult to quit using without help from a treatment center.
 When you become addicted to MDMA, MDMA withdrawal and intense cravings to use can become overwhelming.
-With the help of a treatment center, you can receive the support, guidance, and understanding you need to recover.
-Contact us today at 866.723.3127 to find out more about your treatment options.
+However, with the help of our detox center, you can receive the support, guidance, and understanding you need to recover.
+We offer a range of therapeutic services to assist in the detox process, such as:

 - Cognitive-behavioral therapy

 - Yoga therapy